 “You can go ahead and make that appointment for your vasectomy now,” I told my husband the next morning at breakfast.
 “I’m good.”

 He let out a noise that sounded like a cross between an annoyed sigh and a death rattle.
 “The doctor was right there.
 Like… already in there.
-Inches away,” I heard him whisper through clenched teeth as he tightened his grip on the butter knife and gazed sadly at his balls.
+Inches away,” I heard him whisper through clenched teeth as he tightened his grip on the butter knife and gazed sadly at his crotch.

 He LOVES when I talk about his vasectomy on my blog, by the way.